SonarQube DB Copy Tool

 - Download and expand a copy of SonarQube that exactly matches the version you're running.

 - Configure your SonarQube copy to connect to the target database.
 If you've placed your SonarQube copy on the same server that runs your primary SonarQube instance, you'll also need to configure non-default ports for your copy SonarQube instance.

 - Start your copy SonarQube instance.
 It will connect to your empty target and populate the schema.

-- Once your copy instance is up and running (this indicates that the schema is fully populated), you can stop and delete it.
+- Once your copy instance is up and running (indicating that the schema is fully populated), you can stop and delete it.

-At this point, you have in your source and target databases the exact same lists of tables.
+At this point, you have the exact same list of tables in your source and target databases.

 - Stop your primary SonarQube instance.